 At Families First Health Center, we believe in treating the whole person.
 That’s why we offer behavioral health services to complement medical care for our patients.
-Please note, all of the services listed below are for Families First Health Center patients only — but everyone is welcome to become a Health Center patient.
+Please note, some of the services listed below are for established Families First Health Center patients only — but everyone is welcome to become a Health Center patient.
 The Intensive Outpatient Program (IOP) for substance use disorders is open to all, but advance signup is required.

 A Psychiatric Nurse Practitioner gives Families First patients more access to treatment for mental health conditions than can be found at most primary-care practices.

 Intensive Outpatient Program.
 In this 12-week program led by a licensed alcohol and drug counselor, participants will learn about overall well-being through activities and discussions that focus on both addiction and mental health conditions.
 Topics include physical, spiritual and emotional well-being.
 The program has two phases:

 - Phase I (eight weeks): Group therapy on Mondays, Wednesdays and Thursdays, 4-7 p.m.

 The IOP is open to anyone; you don’t need to be a primary-care patient at Families First.
 We accept most insurance and offer a sliding fee scale for people who are uninsured.
 Free child care is provided during the program (advance signup needed).
 To find out if Families First’s IOP is right for you, contact Karen Frarie at (603) 422-8208 ext.
 321.

 Families First Recovery Group